BrandenSoropia/kingpin-app/README.md

 # Testing

 To run and watch all tests, you can run `yarn test`.
-To do the same with debug on, run `yarn testDebug`.
+To do the same with debug on, run `yarn testdebug`.

 # Other Helpful Dev Notes